Called ‘warm land’ for a reason.

 In the summer of 2011, several Blattner varieties were planted, which have become big players in the orchestration of our Allegro and Symphony blends.

 While wine enthusiasts may initially pause when introduced to these new wine varieties and innovative blends, one taste typically does it.
-More mainstream Pinot Gris and Pinot Noir were planted in 2013 and will soon supplement grapes grown for us by neighbouring vineyards.
+More mainstream Pinot Gris and Pinot Noir were planted in 2013 and now supplement grapes grown for us by neighbouring vineyard partners.